Izumiko/iwaradl/readme.md

 maxRetry: 3 # max retry times
 ```

+The token can be got by: open the browser console on the iwara webpage, execute `localStorage.getItem("token")`, and the returned value is the token.

 URL can be a video page or a user page.

 URL list file is a text file, each line is a URL.